Jonathan7200/Jonathan7200/README.md

 I graduated with a BS in Computer Science - Concentration in AI and Machine Learning, at California Polytechnic State University San Luis Obispo.
 I love solving real, complex problems with talented and passion driven teams.

-Some hobbies of mine include photography, climbing, and
+Some hobbies of mine include photography, playing classical music, climbing, and

 My passion for machine learning began a long time ago after a lesson on gradeint decent.
 Machine Learning is the next big leap that I want to be a part of!